Proven-Paradox/shaper-system/Modules/Summoning.md

 ## Talent

 #### Double Summon
 You may have two summon allies active at the same time.
+When you gain this Talent, you also gain another [Summoning Attunement](#summoning-attunement) Lesson.
+If you already had all configurations before taking this Talent, you may instread refund the XP spent on one of those lessons.